rapidpro/rapidpro/index.md

 RapidPro is an Open Source platform that allows anyone to build interactive messaging systems using an easy visual interface.
-A video is worth a thousand words and this brief video introduction of [TextIt](https://textit.in/) (a service powered by RapidPro) will give you an idea of what is possible.
+A video is worth a thousand words and this brief video introduction will give you an idea of what is possible.

-<iframe src="//player.vimeo.com/video/72253940" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe width="700" height="400" src="https://www.youtube.com/embed/WcFhpSFhFug" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Features